Rwb3n/Rwb3n/README.md

 ## 📍 About Me

 I'm a systems-minded builder focused on **digital autonomy**, **agent architecture**, and **composable toolchains**.
-My current work explores how local-first systems and AI-powered agents can enhance workflows, memory, and execution.
+My current work explores how systems can enhance workflows, memory, and quality of work-life.

 I specialize in:
 - Declarative platform development (Salesforce)